bboe/bryceboe.com/content/pages/about.md

 Title: About

-Bryce Boe is a software developer, teacher, and reseracher (in that order).
-He is currently finishing up his Ph.D. in Computer Science at the University of California Santa Barbara.
+Bryce Boe is currently a Senior Software Engineer at [AppFolio](http://www.appfolio.com/).
+He recevied is Ph.D. in Computer Science from UCSB in September 2014.
+In some of his spare time Bryce maintains [PRAW](https://praw.readthedocs.org), the Python Reddit API Wrapper.

 ![Bryce 2011][]